Dabrogost/Spotify-Scripts/README.md

 ## Status

-Tested in multiple live Spotify Web Player sessions with Chroma: the script detected ads, replaced their playback path with music, and logged removal while listening continued without reported playback issues.
+Tested in multiple live Spotify Web Player sessions with Chroma with Chrome and Edge and uBlock Origin with Firefox: the script detected ads, replaced their playback path with music, and logged removal while listening continued without reported playback issues.
 This is an experiment, and Spotify changes may affect it.

 * Applies to audio playing in the Spotify browser tab, not the desktop/mobile apps or another Spotify Connect device.
 * A `Loaded` console message confirms injection only. `Encountered ad` and `Removed ad` messages show the ad-handling path running.